nv-morpheus/Morpheus/models/README.md

 ### Model Architecture
 Compact BERT-mini transformer model
 ### Training
 Training consisted of fine-tuning the original pretrained [model from google](https://huggingface.co/google/bert_uncased_L-4_H-256_A-4).
-The labeled training dataset is 2 million synthetic pcap payloads generated using the [faker package](https://github.com/joke2k/faker) to mimic sensitive and benign data found in nested jsons from web APIs and environmental variables.
+The labeled training dataset is 2 million synthetic pcap payloads generated using the [faker package](https://github.com/joke2k/faker) to mimic sensitive and benign data found in nested JSON(s) from web APIs and environmental variables.
 ### How To Use This Model
 This model is an example of customized transformer-based sensitive information detection.
 It can be further fine-tuned for specific detection needs or retrained for alternative categorizations using the fine-tuning scripts in the repo.
 #### Input